 Live Roulette Games in More Detail

 Each numbered pocket (save for zero) is coloured red or black, with the basic objective being to wager on a number, or series of numbers and hope that the ball (when dropped into the spinning roulette wheel) lands in a pocket favourable to your bet.
-If the ball lands in a zero pocket or a pocket which is not favourable to your bet, you lose.
+If the ball lands in a pocket which is not favourable to your bet, you lose.

 While it is fine to have an overview of roulette, it is worthwhile taking a closer look at the three main variants you can play in Asian online casinos.